The centaur-algebra of observables: The experience of an infalling observer

+{We focus on the case where the infalling probe black hole does not encounter bulk matter fields along its worldline.
+Its experienced Hilbert space is then always described by equilibrium states.} In such a case, we must also account for the constraint that the reference system energy is bounded from below.
+This comes from the construction of the generator (\ref{eq:K eq}).
+Given that $\ket{\psi_{\rm eq}}$ obey the KMS relation (\ref{eq:KMS}) for all elements in the algebra $\mathcal{A}$, they are normalizable states.
+It is then clear that the range of integration $[X_{\rm min},\,X_{\rm max}]$ in (\ref{eq:Trace ahat}) is a bounded interval, and as such the trace is finite $\forall\hat{a}\in\hat{\mathcal{A}}$, i.e. the von Neumann algebra is thus type II$_1$.

-The nature of the algebra will be determined by the states in $\hat{\mathcal{H}}$. {In general,} the presence of matter in the background geometry {can introduce} non-equilibrium states.
-Such states {are in principle} non-normalizable, {leading to ill-defined traces} for some elements in $\mathcal{A}$. {Thus,} the experience of infalling observer {might still be described} with type II$_\infty$ algebras {generically; although, considering} symmetries of the system might result in a type II$_1$ description.
+{In general,} the nature of the algebra will be determined by the states in $\hat{\mathcal{H}}$.
+The presence of matter in the background geometry {can introduce} non-equilibrium states.
+Such states {are in principle} non-normalizable, {leading to ill-defined traces} for some elements in $\mathcal{A}$. {Thus,} the experience of infalling observer {can still be described} with type II$_\infty$ algebras {generically; although, considering} symmetries of the system might result in a type II$_1$ description.